otagobioinformaticsspringschool/2022-obss-day3/_episodes/03-genome-properties.md

 Now let's look at how we are navigating our directory structure.
 Where is the job being processed?
 Are any other paths included in this job?

 Then let's look at the commands we'll be passing to Jellyfish.
+There are two steps to this process:
+  1. Jellyfish counts the k-mers
-There are two parts to this job - in the first stage, Jellyfish counts the k-mers.
-In the second stage it computes the histogram of these counts.
+  2. Jellyfish computes the histogram of these counts.

 As you can see, there are a number of different parameters used, denoted by `-`.

-A key part of bioinformatics is getting familiar with program manuals.
+A key part of bioinformatics is building familiarity with program manuals.
 These are often but not always hosted on GitHub, and provide information about program installation and usage.
 If we know that Jellyfish is used to count k-mers, can you use Google to find the manual?

 {% comment %} https://github.com/gmarcais/Jellyfish - Usage link - discuss how manuals are essential to understand underlying algorithms, and the various parameters in the processes. {% endcomment %}